 What is Blackened?

-Blackened refers to a type of cooking method associated with Cajun cushion.
+Blackened refers to a type of cooking method associated with Cajun cuisine.
 The method consists of dipping the chicken in butter then coating it with blackened seasoning.

 Next, you add the chicken to a skillet and “blacken” giving it a similar effect to charring meat on a grill.
 The end result is a crisp outside that appears golden-brown to almost black in color.